bibiparrot/vlc-qt6/README.md

 ## VLC-Qt 1.1 Qt/VLC versions deprecation warning
 **Since 1.1 release, support for some older Qt and VLC versions will be removed or deprecated:**
- - Qt 4 support will be deprecated and removed in 2.0
- - Qt 5 lower than 5.5 will be deprecated and removed in 2.0
+ - Qt 5 lower than 5.5 will not work and removed
- - libVLC 2.1 will be required
+ - libVLC 3.0 > will be required

 ## Binaries and source code
 You can download VLC-Qt binaries and sources from the